bjornpagen/bjornpagen.com/hi-zellic/en_US.md

    to them as I can to them!

-3. I'll put a focus on total automation.
+3. I'll put a focus on total automation (I'm a huge fan of Airtable).
    The more the *sales system* does, the less individuals salespeople have to do, and the more time they can spend on what they do best---hopping on calls and selling.

    This means---no logging activity, no prospecting.
 Contact logging